Karolart/karolart/README.md

 I’m a **front-end–focused software developer** with a strong interest in **React, UI architecture, and visual design**.

-I enjoy building **component-based interfaces** that are clear, maintainable, and visually intentional.
-This GitHub profile works as both a **portfolio and a learning space**, where I document projects that strengthen my front-end engineering skills.
+This GitHub profile serves as a **portfolio and learning space**, where I build interfaces that balance **logic, aesthetics, and user experience**.

-My goal is to create interfaces that balance **logic, aesthetics, and user experience**.
+My goal is to create **clean, expressive, and maintainable UI** with a strong visual identity.

 ---